-Here I’m explaining how I made my first ever resume and what was the logic behind it.
+Here I’m telling a story on how I made my first ever résumé and what was the logic behind it.
+It’s the first step of a long series of attemps to design my résumé properly.

 - Either it was me who wrote something like